 Take control of your surroundings

 Untidiness is like graffiti on walls.
 Just its presence makes you feel on edge.
 There is no particular reason why it does, but it just does.
 So if you have lots of little things to do, and it feels like they are all building up, then put aside 10 minutes to tackle them.

 Tell yourself “I will just spend 10 minutes on this, and then leave it”.
 Giving yourself a very limited time will encourage you to have a go, to make a start.
 It might surprise you how much you can do in 10 minutes.
 And you will be even more surprised at the positive effect on your feelings when you have made a dent in the problem.

 Take time to help someone else

 Think about the people you know.
 Think about how you might be able to help one of them.
 Maybe one has a problem that one of your other friends could help with.
 You could introduce them.
 Maybe you could volunteer some knowledge of some skilled help another friend.
-As the someone you know is going through a bad patch?
+Is someone you know going through a bad patch?
 Send them a word of encouragement.
 Helping other people make you feel good about yourself.

 Take responsibility for your feelings